Sejsel/aoc2024-ksplang/README.md

 It would be nice to distinguish between mutable and immutable variables in the `auto` scopes.
 I added a `sliceForEach`, which executes a block of code for each value in the slice.
-It provides the value as a variable, but it's a copy (it had to be retrieved from the stack), so if you write the following it does not do what you would expect:
+It provides the value as a variable, but it's a copy (it had to be retrieved from the stack), so if you wrote the following it did not do what you would expect.
+Well, at least until I changed it just to avoid the footgun, it does actually set it now.

 ```kotlin
 val slice = Slice(0.const, 3.const)